gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Open issues

+- Make it easy to have the same set of variants for all components.
 - Add a 'development' assemble task, which chooses a single binary for each component.
 - Need to make standard 'build', 'check' lifecycle tasks available too.
 - Formalise the concept of a naming scheme for binary names, tasks and file paths.